The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Service Members Need the Same Human Services and Social Work Support as Civilians

-There are over 3 million military personnel on both active duty and in the reserves.
+There are approximately 2.3 million military personnel on both active duty and in the reserves.
 More than a third identify as a racial minority; 16 percent are female.
 Although most are below 25 years of age, almost a quarter of officers are over the age of 41.
 They are drawn from every corner of the country, and some are not even American citizens yet.
 More than half are married, and more than 30 percent have children.

 That represents a richer and more diverse community than just about any city or town in America.
 It comes with all the same challenges as any of those communities, with a few special ones: